Omaha mayor, police, friends and foes of fireworks proposal clash at public hearing

 Councilman Pete Festersen said he thinks Stothert’s proposal is reasonable and asked Schmaderer about a suggestion by some opponents to keep the sales window the same, but shorten when people can use fireworks.

-Schmaderer pushed back, saying people would be tempted to use fireworks once them bought them.
+Schmaderer pushed back, saying people would be tempted to use fireworks once they bought them.

-Stothert said through a spokeswoman after the hearing that she's not opposed to reducing the number of days even more than what she's proposed.
-She's also not opposed to increasing fines, which has been suggested by Councilwoman Aimee Melton.
+A Stothert spokeswoman after the hearing said the mayor is not opposed to reducing the number of days even more than what she’s proposed.
+She’s also not opposed to increasing fines, which has been suggested by Councilwoman Aimee Melton.

-Stothert said she would not support keeping the number of days to sell fireworks as-is.
+Stothert said she would not support keeping the number of days to sell fireworks as it is.

-The spokeswoman noted that Stothert has said she would support a fireworks ban, but proposed the reduction in sales and use because she believes that's what the council would be likely to support.
+The spokeswoman noted that Stothert has said she would back a fireworks ban but proposed the reduction in sales and use because she thinks that’s what the council would be likely to support.

 (0) comments